Energy poverty: Energy Poverty Index (EPI)

 Developed by Mirza and Szirmai in their 2010 study to measure energy poverty in Pakistan, the Energy Poverty Index (EPI) is calculated by averaging the energy shortfall and energy inconvenience of a household.
-Energy inconvenience is measured through indicators such as: “Frequency of buying or collecting a source of energy; Distance from household traveled; Means of transport used; Household member’s involvement in energy acquisition; Time spent on energy collection per week; Household health; Children’s involvement in energy collection.”
+Energy inconvenience is measured through indicators such as: "Frequency of buying or collecting a source of energy; Distance from household traveled; Means of transport used; Household member's involvement in energy acquisition; Time spent on energy collection per week; Household health; Children's involvement in energy collection."
 Energy shortfall is measured as the lack of sufficient energy to meet basic household needs.
 This index weighs more heavily the impact of the usability of energy services rather than its access.
 Similar to the MEPI, the EPI collects data at a micro-level which lends to greater understanding of energy poverty at the household level.

+Critiques of measuring energy poverty

+Energy poverty is challenging to define and measure because energy services cannot be measured concretely and there are no universal standards of what are considered basic energy services.
+Energy poverty is too complex to work and measure with an indicator and framework that is internationally accepted in a global context.
+Therefore, binary measures and multidimensional measures of energy poverty are required to consolidate and establish indicators that simplify the process of measuring and tracking energy poverty globally.
+There is no homogenous definition and international measure to use as a standard globally, even the definition of energy poverty is not the same among countries in the European Union.

 Intersectional issues

-Like other economic justice issues, energy poverty often exacerbates existing vulnerabilities amongst already vulnerable communities.
+Energy poverty often exacerbates existing vulnerabilities amongst already disadvantaged communities.
+For instance, energy poverty negatively impacts women's health, threatens the quality and quantity of children's education, and damages household and public health.

 Gender

-In developing countries, women and girls health, educational, and career opportunities are significantly affected by energy because they are usually responsible for providing the primary energy for households.
+In developing countries, women and girls' health, educational, and career opportunities are significantly affected by energy because they are usually responsible for providing the primary energy for households.
 Women and girls spend significant amount of time looking for fuel sources like wood, paraffin, dung, etc. leaving them less time to pursue education, leisure, and their careers.
 Additionally, using biomass as fuel for heating and cooking disproportionately affects women and children as they are the primary family members responsible for cooking and other domestic activities within the home.
-Being more vulnerable to indoor air pollution from burning biomass, 85% of the 2 million deaths from indoor air pollution are attributed to women and children.
+Being more vulnerable to household air pollution from burning biomass, 85% of the 2 million deaths from indoor air pollution are attributed to women and children.
 In developed countries, women are more vulnerable to experiencing energy poverty because of their relatively low income compared to the high cost of energy services.
 For example, women-headed households made up 38% of the 5.6 million French households who were unable to adequately heat their homes.
-Older women are particularly more vulnerable to experiencing energy poverty because of structural gender inequalities in financial resources and ability to invest in energy saving strategies.
+Older women are particularly more vulnerable to experiencing energy poverty because of structural gender inequalities in financial resources and the ability to invest in energy-saving strategies.